Overview

 When the MATCH

-statement contains two or more disconnected path patterns (i.e., no common element variables), the final result is produced by taking the Cartesian product of the result sets from the different path patterns.
+statement contains two or more disconnected path patterns (i.e., no common elements), the final result is produced by taking the Cartesian product of the result sets from the different path patterns.

 :